arthtyagi/SyMole.ai/README.md

 * In Anxiety
 * In Narcissist Personality Disorder
 * In Depression
-* With bad communication skills but the will to improve them. with general emotional support and consolation.
+* With bad communication skills but the will to improve them with general emotional support and consolation.
 ## Prerequisites
 There are absolutely no prerequisites for the Nikola AI service.